dhiltonp/pop/docs/source/book/plugable.rst

 The many codebases can then be merged together using a lightweight codebase to bring it all together.
 Just as *Subs* and plugins should be transferable to a new engineer within hours, so must an app.
-Apps should be small enough that they can be explained to a new engineer - to the extent that the new engineer can extend or maintain that *Sub* - within one to few days.
+Apps should be small enough that they can be explained to a new engineer - to the extent that the new engineer can extend or maintain that *App* - within one to few days.
 If this cannot be done, then a new app should be created to partition out and isolate the next chunk of code.

 Rule 1 of App Merging
 ---------------------

-Everything on the *Hub*.
+Everything needs to exist on the *Hub*.
 Writing library code outside of the *Hub* should be relegated to a separate codebase.

 Rule 2 of App Merging